froyomuffin/sch/README.md

 sch
 ===

+First public project!
 A small script used to generate an iCalendar .ICS file from McGill course CRNs.

 Usage
 -----